-ATOPIC DERMATITIS: Is an inherited or acquired predisposition to develop allergic symptoms following repeated exposure to normally harmless substances such as pollens, molds, and dust.
+ATOPIC DERMTITIS: Is an inherited or acquired predisposition to develop allergic symptoms following repeated exposure to normally harmless substances such as pollens, molds, and dust.
 Inhalation and SKIN CONTACT to these allergens can cause severe itching in pets.
 Reduce allergen exposure by bathing weekly with hypoallergenic moisturizing shampoo, avoid stuffed toys, and wash bedding regularly, remove pet from area when dusting or vacuuming, use air conditioning with a high quality filter system, keep pets off freshly mowed grass, and minimize houseplants.

 TREATMENT OPTIONS MAY INCLUDE A COMBINATION OF:

 Our veterinarians will design a treatment plan for your dog based on your pets’ physical exam findings, previous treatment, and medical history.
-Without allergy testing and desensitization, allergies are controlled, not cured.